DataDog/hiring-engineers/README.md

 1. Fork this repo.
 2. Answer the questions in `answers.md`
 3. Commit as much code as you need to support your answers.
-At a minimum, for level 5.
 4. Submit a pull request.
 5. Don't forget to include links to your dashboard(s), even better links *and* screenshots.